 - How might your organisation/community rise to the great challenge of our time?

 - What is getting in the way of doing what you know is manifestly the right thing to do?

 - What can we do together that you cannot do alone?

-I believe that organisations have a responsibility to engage in conversation about their impact and what they are going to do differently.
+I believe that organisations are responsible for engaging in conversations about their impact and what they will do differently.
 Perhaps an opening prompt might be:

 “What is the least we can do?